-We also intend to focus on integrating proteomics technologies with sequencing-based technologies to extend existing capacities in single cell biology.
+We also intend to focus on integrating proteomics technologies with sequencing-based technologies to extend existing capacities in single cell biology through our newest product, Duomic.
+Based on our core technology leveraging our proteomic barcoding, Duomic utilizes our existing instrumentation to give researchers the ability to simultaneously measure functional protein and gene expression levels from the same cell.
 We believe that this integration will enable a better understanding of the connections between the genome, transcriptome and the proteome, and will have applications for cancer immunology, cell and gene therapy and neurological diseases.